COVID-19 in Canada: This is how each province is handling the pandemic

 OTTAWA -- Canada is forging new ground in its response to the global spread of COVID-19 with no official playbook on how safeguards should roll out country-wide.
 As each level of government takes a different approach to try to contain the spread of the virus, Canadians are so far dealing with a piecemeal approach.

 The federal government has focused on injecting funds into national needs, like health care research, medical supplies and the economy, and announced restrictions on international and domestic travel.
 Prime Minister Justin Trudeau has pleaded with Canadians to stay home and self-isolate, yet hasn’t gone so far as to declare a nation-wide state of emergency.
 However, he said he isn’t ruling out, at some point, initiating the Emergencies Act which would give the government sweeping powers including prohibiting travel within the country and directing any person to render essential services.

 Meanwhile, each province is implementing their own measures.
-As of March 24, British Columbia, Saskatchewan, Manitoba, Ontario, New Brunswick, and Nova Scotia had all declared a state of emergency.
-Alberta, Northwest Territories, Quebec, Newfoundland & Labrador, and Prince Edward Island have issued public health emergencies.
+As of April 15, British Columbia, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, and Prince Edward Island have all declared a state of emergency.
+Alberta, Northwest Territories, Quebec, and Newfoundland & Labrador have issued public health emergencies.
 Similar warnings have been applied at the municipal level as well.